Menu

 US Citizenship & Immigration Services is increasingly requiring more evidence that a job qualifies as a specialty occupation, even for jobs that in the past were commonly recognized as such.
 There has been no change in the law, but there has been a dramatic change in the government’s approach to adjudicating H-1B petitions.
 It is critical that an attorney preparing an H-1B petition have the experience and resources to hold US Citizenship & Immigration Services accountable to the proper and actual standards for adjudicating H-1B petitions.

 A “new” H-1B is one involving a worker seeking an H-1B for the first time in the past 6 years.
+Extensions or amendments of existing H-1B, or changes of employer are not “new” H-1Bs and are therefore not subject to the cap.
+(But see changing from cap-exempt to cap-subject employer, below.)
 The Cap does not apply to H-1B employees who will work for or at a university or affiliated nonprofit or research institute, doing work related to the non-profit organization’s mission.
 If an H-1B employee currently works for an exempt employer, such as a university, and then wants to move to a cap-subject employer (most private sector organizations), the employee then becomes subject to the cap and will require one of the 85,000 visas.

 Spouses and children under 21 of H-1B employees can accompany and remain in the U.S. with the H-1B worker on H-4 visas.
 If the H-1B spouse has either an approved I-140 Petition for Alien Worker, or is in the 7th year of an H-1B, based on underlying employment-based green card application, then the H-4 spouse or child can apply for work authorization.
 H-4 work authorization is a policy which began in the Obama administration.
 The Trump administration may seek to eliminate H-4 work authorization.